vjcitn/biocXqtl/docs/reference/index.md

 -   `filterVcfMultipleCriteria()` : Filter VCF with multiple criteria
 -   `getCalls()` : getter for genotype calls
 -   `getGenotypeSummary()` : Get genotype summary statistics
--   `getzs()` : create a matrix of Z statistics for an additive effect of rare allele count in calls on molecular phenotype in molec
 -   `geuv19` : a RangedSummarizedExperiment with data from
     GeuvadisTranscriptExpr
 -   `geuv19_samples` : data frame with sample information for geuv19